interpretation-experiment/analysis/README.md

 Usage
 -----

-Use `python analysis/cli.py --help` to explore what's possible.
+Use `python -m analysis.cli --help` to explore what's possible.

 Right now there are two parts in the code: